airacommunity/AIRA-User-Guide/D. Understanding of AIRA.md

 To continue your learning journey, proceed to the next section where we dig deeper into AIRA system requirements for installation in the local environment and understanding the overview of AIRA installation.

-- **System Requirements:** Explore the hardware and software specifications necessary for installing AIRA in your local environment to ensure smooth operation.
+- **[System Requirements](https://github.com/airacommunity/AIRA-User-Guide/blob/main/E.%20System%20Requirment.md):** Explore the hardware and software specifications necessary for installing AIRA in your local environment to ensure smooth operation.

-- **Overview: AIRA Installation:** Get an overview of the installation process of AIRA, understanding the steps involved and prerequisites required for successful installation.
+- **[AIRA Installation Introduction](https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.%20Overview_AIRA%20Installation.md):** Get an overview of the installation process of AIRA, understanding the steps involved and prerequisites required for successful installation.